GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 If kajiura filtering is to be applied, then the user must also provide an elevation raster (in lon-lat coordinates, with elevation in m, and negative value being below MSL).
-At the moment the code assumes that this raster has a longitude extent within [-180, 180] (i.e. Atlantic centred).
+At the moment the code assumes that this raster has a longitude extent within (-180, 180), corresponding to an Atlantic centred view.
 The input sourcezones do NOT have to have longitudes in this range, although they MUST reside on the input raster.

 Note that more than one source-contour shapefile can be provided -- the code will loop over them.